Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 If you are still experiencing many bathroom visits after a couple of weeks, you should consult your doctor.

 It’s completely normal to experience a significant increase in your trips to the bathroom when you are pregnant.
-Urinating is a good sign because it allows you to rid your body of toxins.
+Urinating is a good sign because it means your body is getting rid of toxins.

 But there are some warning signs you should be aware of when accompanied by frequent urination.

-The five symptoms above can be associated with a urinary tract infection (UTI).
+The seven symptoms above can be associated with a urinary tract infection (UTI).
 It is best to consult your doctor if you are experiencing any of these symptoms.
-A UTI is easily treatable, but if left untreated it can lead to more serious complications, such as premature labor.
+A UTI is easily treatable, but if left untreated, it can lead to more serious complications, such as premature labor.

 Pregnant women are much more likely to suffer from a UTI, so don’t feel ashamed or disappointed that you did something wrong if you contract one.